UniBioDicts/vsm-dictionary-pubmed/README.md

 `apiKey` given to the `DictionaryPubMed` constructor.

-Otherwise, we get an error object back since the API does not support the retrieval of all PubMed ids information (not even paginated):
+Otherwise, we get an error object back since the API does not support the retrieval of all PubMed ids information (paginated):
 ```
 {
   error: 'Not implemented'
 }
 ```

-We always sort firstly the results based on the PubMed id (PMID) value and then prune them according to the values `options.page` (default: 1) and `options.perPage` (default: 50).

 When using the E-utilities esummary API, we get back a JSON object with a *result* property whose value is the object of returned results.